-Usually, vROps is delivered as a standalone service or already included with the vRealize Suite.
+Usually, vROps are delivered as a standalone service or already included with the vRealize Suite.
 But, vRealize operations can also be subscribed with vRealize Cloud universal.

 VMware vRealize Operations manager gathers data from every object within the virtualized environment and then stores and examines it to identify and fix any issues.

-The best thing about a vROps is that it can easily identify issues within the infrastructure and that too before the IT team could identify.
+The best thing about a vROps is that it can easily identify issues within the infrastructure and that too before the IT team could identify them.

-Basically, vROps provide three main features; cloud monitoring, federated views, and native console.
+Basically, vROps provide three main features; cloud monitoring, federated views, and a native console.